Light Street helps schools succeed by providing comprehensive special education programs and services.

 Lara LaZear, M.S., CCC-SLP Executive Director of Special Education Services & Quality Service

 With more than 19 years of school based experience, Lara A. LaZear, M.S., CCC-SLP, is the Executive Director of Special Education and Quality Services for Light Street Special Education Solutions.
-Her education includes: M.S. in Communication Disorders, Arizona State University, Tempe, AZ; B.S. in Speech Pathology and Audiology (cum laude), Northern Arizona University, Flagstaff, AZ.
-Ms. LaZear holds a Certificate in Clinical Competence in Speech-Language Pathology and is a licensed Speech-Language Pathologist in both Arizona and California.
 She has worked as a Speech-Language Pathologist in several public districts in both Arizona and California and has also provided early intervention services.
 She is currently Hanen certified in It Takes Two to Talk, More Than Words, and TalkAbility.
 Ms. LaZear is a member of the American Speech-Language Hearing Association, Arizona Speech-Language Hearing Association, and the California Speech-Language Hearing Association.
 Ms. LaZear was featured in the new telepractice video on the American Speech-Language Hearing Association website promoting the benefits of telepractice for speech and language services.
-As Executive Director of Special Education and Quality Services for Light Street Special Education Solutions, Ms. LaZear supports the clients and oversees local field managers and special education service providers for our onsite, telepractice, and blended programs.
+As Executive Director of Special Education and Quality Services for Light Street Special Education Solutions, Ms. LaZear supports the clients and oversees local field managers and special education service providers.

 About LEARN Behavioral